Played ByMichael Jayston

 The Valeyard subsequently devised the identity of a man called Zimmerman to send assassins after the Sixth Doctor and sell various Time Lord secrets.
 However, both plans failed when The Doctor’s investigation into the assassins’ activities revealed Zimmerman’s actions (Although not his identity) while his link to the Matrix would ensure that the Time Lords learned about them as well.
 The Doctor later managed to get the assassins off his trail by using a stolen temporal circuit to put himself in temporal stasis, frozen between heartbeats and thus legally dead, resulting in the assassins being forced to accept that they had technically killed him even if he was alive later.
 (Mission: Impractical)

 After his last encounter with The Doctor, the Valeyard was left in a weakened state, not even able to maintain his normal appearance.
 He travelled to the Parallel Sect’s Dimensional Nexus to use its properties to restore himself.
-This plan was brought to a halt when the Master arrived, desiring to use the Nexus to be able to take over any dimension he wished.
+This plan was brought to a halt when The Master arrived, possessing an ordinary human because of the dangers the dimensional nexus posed to his person, desiring to use the Nexus to be able to take over any dimension he wished.
 His interference accidentally began to cause different universes to intersect at the Nexus, which would eventually cause an infinite number of dimensions to appear there.

 Fortunately for the Valeyard, the Sixth Doctor and Constance Clarke arrived.
-Masquerading as a man named Tim Hope, the Valeyard waited until The Doctor figured out what The Master was up to, and planted the item that The Doctor needed to fix things on Constance.
+Masquerading as a man named Tim Hope, the Valeyard waited until The Doctor figured out what The Master was up to, and planted the dimensional stabiliser, the item that The Doctor needed to fix things on Constance.
 After that, he confronted The Master and threatened him, forcing him to leave and never return, and to also leave The Doctor alone, as the Valeyard had a plan to deal with him.
+The Master refused at first, but the Valeyard reached out to The Master in his TARDIS to ensure The Master heeded his threat.
 With the Dimensional Nexus restored to normal, the Valeyard was mostly restored, having retaken his normal appearance.
 (The End of the Line)

 The Valeyard travelled to Victorian London and posed as a man named Timothy Yardvale, convincing Henry Gordon Jago to rent him the New Regency Theatre, by claiming he wanted to stage a play.
 He then lured actors to the theatre and had them help him act out the regenerations of the first five Doctors, with him playing the role of the past Doctors.
 He would then use the Psychic Extractor on the actors, absorbing their negative emotions and killing them.
 He would then place the bodies in easy-to-find locations as a message to the Sixth Doctor, who eventually arrived with Flip Jackson.
 Having abducted Flip to act as Zoe Heriot in a twisted version of the Second Doctor’s regeneration (The War Games), he used the Extractor on The Doctor, goading him into feeling more negative emotions, which continued the Valeyard’s restoration.
 Flip managed to distract The Doctor, bringing an end to the Valeyard’s plan.
 But what he managed to get from the actors and The Doctor was enough to complete his restoration.
 All he had to do was wait for the Nathemus to complete their work.
 (Stage Fright)